How modern data architecture drives real business results

-Characteristics of effective data architecture.
+Characteristics of effective data architecture

 Data architecture is “modern” if it's built around certain characteristics:

-- Built on shared data: Effective data architecture is built on data structures that encourage collaboration.
+- Built on shared data: Effective enterprise data architecture is built on data structures that encourage collaboration.
 Good data architecture eliminates silos by combining data from all parts of the organization, along with external sources as needed, into one place to eliminate competing versions of the same data.
 In this environment, data is not bartered among business units or hoarded, but is seen as a shared, companywide asset.

 - Driven by AI: Smart data architecture takes automation to a new level, using machine learning (ML) and artificial intelligence (AI) to adjust, alert, and recommend solutions to new conditions.
-ML and AI can identify data types, identify and fix data quality errors, create structures for incoming data, identify relationships for fresh insights, and recommend related data sets and analytics.
+ML and AI can identify data types, identify and fix data quality errors, create structures for incoming data, identify relationships for fresh insights, and recommend related datasets and analytics.

 - Simple: Simplicity trumps complexity in efficient data architecture.
 Do you need a show dog or a workhorse?
 Strive for simplicity in data movement, data platforms, data assembly frameworks, and analytic platforms.

-Data architecture and the cloud.
+Data architecture and the cloud

 Big data and variable workloads require organizations to have a scalable, elastic architecture to adapt to new requirements on demand.
 Fortunately, the cloud provides this scalability at affordable rates.
 The cloud's ability to efficiently allow administrators to scale up or down has led to new applications and use cases, such as on-demand development and test environments, as well as playgrounds for prototyping and analysis.

 Tipico, a German leader in sports betting, recently moved all of their data to the cloud to cut costs and to support real-time data gathering as part of their data architecture.
-This power and flexibility allows Tipico to understand customer interests in real time, so they can target customers with relevant offers, which has increased response rates.
+This power and flexibility allows Tipico to understand customer interests in real time so that they can target customers with relevant offers, which has increased response rates.
 Their cloud-based data architecture allows the company to be more data driven, have more confidence in the data they get and use, and helps them make decisions faster.

-Data architecture vs. information architecture.
+Data architecture vs. information architecture

-Yesterday’s sales figures don’t tell you much on their own, but when put into historical context — and compared with costs and customer retention rates — not only can you see how this data changes over time, it’s possible to learn why the data changed over time.
+Yesterday's sales figures don't tell you much on their own, but when put into historical context — and compared with costs and customer retention rates — not only can you see how this data changes over time; it's possible to learn why the data changed over time.

-Three best practices for getting started.
+Three best practices for getting started

 In developing a data architecture strategy, business leaders should keep these considerations top-of-mind:

 - Collaboration drives the process.
 Good data architecture ensures that the business and IT facets of an organization are collaborating on shared goals and outcomes.
-Decision makers define what data will have the highest business impact, and data architects build a path to sourcing that data and making it accessible.
+Decision makers define what data will have the highest business impact, then data architects build a path to sourcing that data and making it accessible.